Reviews and enhances student's understanding of literary elements in plays and asks them to write a script and play bill using those elements.

-Students will have an understanding of the various elements found in a drama experience or a written play.
+- Learn the various elements found in a drama experience or a written play

 - A dramatic play taken from your state-adopted literature series.
 Although, any piece of literature will work.
 Students may even use their own writing.

 - Class set of the Understanding Drama Worksheet printable, a complete list of literary elements and definitions

 - Class set of the Playbill Rubric printable

 - Construction Paper